secp256k1-sha256/pg_vs_mysql/README.md

 ## 🎯 Goal

-To build a curated set of **focused performance tests** where PostgreSQL clearly has an edge over MySQL, supported by clear documentation and benchmark results.
+To build a set of **focused performance tests** where PostgreSQL clearly has an edge over MySQL, supported by clear documentation and benchmark results.
+Aim is not to prove one database is better than other, just collecting special scenario where Postgres will be an obvious choice.

 ---